 Apologies for Absence

-Minutes of the meeting held on 04 February 2022 were confirmed as a true record and signed by the Chair.
+The minutes of the meeting held on 24 March 2023 were confirmed as a true record and signed by the Chair presiding at the meeting.

 Report of the Chief Fire Officer